gimli-org/pyGIMLi/doc/community/contribute.md

 be merged to the main repository.

 :::{note}
-Please see <https://pygimli.org/dev> for additional notes on coding rules, testing, etc.
+Please see {ref}`sec-coding-guidelines` for additional notes on coding rules, testing, etc.
 :::